andgineer/garmin-daily/docs/README.md

       https://www.goodreads.com/review/import In 2022 they declare it to be removed by August, but at least at the end of 2022 it still works.

-      csv_file: Goodreads export file
+      CSV_FILE: Goodreads export file.
+By default `goodreads_library_export.csv`.

-      markdown_folder: Folder where we create markdown files exported from goodreads CSV

     Options:
+      -o, --out PATH  Folder where we put result.
+By default current folder.
       --help          Show this message and exit.

+For example if we run in the folder where we place goodreads export file (goodreads_library_export.csv)

+    goodreads-export

+It will create in this folder subfolders `reviws`, `toread`, `authors` with the md-files.
+If you copy it for example into Obsidian vault, the files will be inside your Obsidian knowledgebase.

 ## Fill Google Sheet from Garmin Connect